AREAS OF ASSESSMENT

 During this section, you will work as a base or centre in a team chosen at random.
 We are looking for you to know where the balls should be, when they should be transferred to the opposite end and the urgency / neatness with which you carry out your skills.
 Your underpinning knowledge is therefore important here.
 You will only be on court for a few games and must listen to the umpire carefully as there will be no scoreboard.

 Every year the standards we see at the selection trials get higher and the margins between those who are successful and those who are not can often be very fine.
-Ensure you prepare as best you can across all four areas of assessment.
+Preparation and practice are essential across all areas; leave nothing to chance and if you are nominated to attend, do not be late.